Tony Trimingham arrived in Australia in 1968 as a Ten Pound Pom from the English Lake District.

 Gayle believes in the FDS model and considers it a privilege to help make a positive difference in the lives of the families assisted by FDS.

-In her spare time Gayle enjoys gardening, drawing, photography and spending time with her family enjoying the outdoors.
+In her spare time Gayle enjoys gardening, drawing, digital design, photography and spending time with her family and pets enjoying the outdoors.

 Amy has worked in the Welfare sector since 2004, primarily with adolescents and families, both in the out-of-home-care sector and in a family preservation capacity.